 A citizen complaint or commendation can be completed in person or via U.S. mail, e-mail, the Sheriff’s Office website or telephone.
 When a complaint or commendation is received from a citizen, the Sheriff’s Office employee taking the report will complete a Citizen Service Comment Report and forward the original to the immediate supervisor of that employee and submit a copy to the Office of Professional Responsibility.
 All complaints will be investigated by the employee’s immediate supervisor and submitted to the respective Bureau Commander for review and action.

-In all cases, the involved employee will be notified of the receipt of any service reports as soon as practical.
+In all cases, the involved employee will be notified of the receipt of any Citizen Service Comment Reports as soon as practical.
 The employee shall then be kept advised of the initial investigation and recommendations by the responsible supervisor.
-If the report reflects a commendation of services, the Office of Professional Responsibility will forward the report to the supervisor of the employee for entry in the commendation section of the employee’s performance file.
 Should the initial investigation include findings of policy and procedure violations, the supervisor will recommend whether the investigation to be conducted should be an Administrative Investigation (AI) for serious misconduct or violations of policy, or handled at the supervisory level with appropriate corrective action for minor violations.
 The entire packet will then be forwarded to the Office of Professional Responsibility for entry into the Citizen Service Comment Report Log.

 When the investigation is complete, the Bureau Lieutenant or his/her designee will make contact with the complainant, by telephone or in writing, to advise that their concerns were investigated and that appropriate action was taken.